SmartSquareHamburg/geotracks-preprocess/README.md

     WHERE
         trx.objid = sub.objid;

+TODO: Is this because of spatial indexing with GIST()?
+Due to "A GiST index is lossy, meaning that the index might produce false matches" ([Source](https://www.postgresql.org/docs/10/textsearch-indexes.html))

 ## Create table
 For initial SQL CREATE'ing used tables run attached `pg_create_tables.sql` and check used coordinate system in that file.
 Also check if you already created the table `tracks_centroids`, if not change first line of `sql_9.sql` for inital try.